prollandoc/retro/README.md

 The script will open a page in your browser.
 From this point on:
 - Hit a key, you'll be redirected to Google Spreadsheets
 - Hit CMD+V and then CMD+C
-- Open Confluence, create a new table and put the cursor in the first cell
+- Open Confluence and paste
-- Hit CMD+V